alextoind/glove-and-phasespace-acquisition/README.md

 ## Info and Warnings

+- This package contains two submodules: use the `--recursive` flag with the `git clone` command.
 - The *Subject* class uses linux-specific commands, e.g. `system("mkdir -p ...")`.
 - This code has been developed for ROS Indigo on ubuntu 14.04.
 No warranty for other distributions.